bloominstituteoftechnology/Sprint-Challenge--Testing/README.md

 ## Start by forking and cloning this repository.

-## Questions - Self Study - You can exercise your Google-Fu for this and any other _Sprint Challenge_ in the future.
+## Questions - Self Study - You can exercise your Google-Fu for this and any other _Sprint Challenge_ in the future

 1. In Mocha, what are the differences between `before`, `after`, `beforeEach`, and `afterEach`?
 When do they run?
 What are they used for?
 2. What is the point of Test Driven Development?
 What do you personally think about this approach?